Mann–Whitney U test

 The Mann–Whitney $U$ test (also called the Mann–Whitney–Wilcoxon (MWW/MWU), Wilcoxon rank-sum test, or Wilcoxon–Mann–Whitney test) is a nonparametric statistical test of the null hypothesis that randomly selected values X and Y from two populations have the same distribution.

+The value of U calculated by the test can be converted to a measure of effect size by dividing it by the maximum value of U, which is the product of the sizes of the two samples being compared.
+This measure is the probability that the value of a random observation from the higher group will be greater than that of a random observation from the lower group.

 Nonparametric tests used on two dependent samples are the sign test and the Wilcoxon signed-rank test.

 Assumptions and formal statement of hypotheses

-Although Henry Mann and Donald Ransom Whitney developed the Mann–Whitney U test under the assumption of continuous responses with the alternative hypothesis being that one distribution is stochastically greater than the other, there are many other ways to formulate the null and alternative hypotheses such that the Mann–Whitney U test will give a valid test.
+Henry Mann and Donald Ransom Whitney developed the Mann–Whitney U test under the assumption of continuous responses with the alternative hypothesis being that one distribution is stochastically greater than the other.
+That is to say that the probability of a random observation from one group being larger than a random observation from the other group is 0.5.
+There are many other ways to formulate the null and alternative hypotheses such that the Mann–Whitney U test will give a valid test.

-A very general formulation is to assume that:
+A very general formulation is to assume the following conditions: